voschezang/coding-handbook/labour.md

 #### Identity

 Labour can be performed by an [organization](organization-structure.md) or [system](systems-management.md).
 An organization may define itself on different levels.
+Based on Bateson's pyramid.

 1. Meaning.
 Awareness of identity.
 What should our identity be?
 2. Identity.
 Who are we?